 The Korean Peninsula is divided along the 38th parallel into two military occupation zones, with the US administering the south and the Soviet Union the north.
 Though initially intended as a temporary measure to facilitate the surrender of Japanese troops, the partition becomes permanent as the Cold War sets in.

-North Korea, or the Democratic People's Republic of Korea (DPRK), is formed under Soviet sponsorship and South Korea, or the Republic of Korea (ROK), receives backing from the US.
+North Korea, or the Democratic People's Republic of Korea (DPRK), is formed under Soviet sponsorship.
+South Korea, or the Republic of Korea (ROK), receives backing from the US.

-Kim and about 40 of his partisans return to Pyongyang on 19 September aboard the Soviet warship 'Pukachev'.
+Kim and about 40 of his partisans return to Pyongyang on 19 September aboard a Soviet warship.
 Kim has been selected by the Far East command of the Soviet secret police to take charge of the formation of a provisional government in the North.

 1946 - The Korean Workers' Party (KWP) is formed on 28 August through a merger of the Communist Party of North Korea and the New Democratic Party of Korea (led by Kim Tubong).